How to manage a property chain

 Top tips for keeping a house chain moving

-Some estate agencies do a good job here, with dedicated sales progression teams that are there to move things forward – it’s worth asking your estate agent whether they offer this before you decide to use them.
+Some estate agencies do a good job here, with dedicated sales-progression teams employed to move things forward – it’s worth asking your estate agent whether they offer this before deciding to use them.

 If you're unable to contact others in the chain yourself, ask who will call them and when they'll be able to update you.